salahawk/crowdfunding-erc20/README.md

 Ensure you have the following software installed on your machine:

-- Node.js v12.0+ and npm
+- Node.js v12.0+ and npm (I'm using v18.12.1)
-- Hardhat v2.0+ (for development and testing)
+- Hardhat v2.0+ (for development and testing) (I'm using v2.14.0)
-- An Ethereum wallet such as Metamask
+- An Ethereum wallet such as Metamask (Optional: reuired for testnet/mainnet deployment)

 ### Installation